bisma-mahenn23/Car-Price-Prediction/README.md

    Understand what features are available and how they impact the car price.

 2. Feature Engineering
-   - Removed duplicate rows
-   - Extracted brand from the `name` column
-   - Transformed `selling_price` using log scale
+   - Dropped non-informative columns like car name.
    - Encoded categorical variables using `LabelEncoder`

-3. Model Training & Selection
+4. Model Training & Selection
-   - Used 3 regression models:
+   - Used 2 regression models:
-     - Linear Regression
      - Random Forest Regressor
      - Gradient Boosting Regressor
-   - Split data into training (80%) and testing (20%) sets

-4. Model Evaluation
+5. Model Evaluation
    - Evaluated models using:
      - MAE (Mean Absolute Error)
      - RMSE (Root Mean Squared Error)
-   - Also performed 5-Fold Cross-Validation and printed average CV RMSE
+   - Also performed 5-Fold Cross-Validation

 # Libraries Used